 A resolution is not an all-or-nothing proposition.
 If we occasionally slip up, we should forgive ourselves and start again.

 Encourage employees not to beat themselves up for those extra holiday indulgences.
-If they're still catching up after holiday travel, advise them to postpone their usual strenuous workouts—and instead to ease back gradually.
+If they're still recovering from holiday travel, advise them to postpone their usual strenuous workouts and instead ease back gradually.

 Treating ourselves with kindness and compassion is a more effective motivator than succumbing to negativity and shame.
 If your employees experience self-defeating thoughts, recommend counselling.
 Employee Assistance Programs (EAPs) are a great resource, so you should consider offering them.
 In addition, your extended health plan may cover several counselling sessions.

 2. Eat Nutritious Food for a Strong Foundation

 Let's get real.
 Most of us could improve our eating habits.
 If our diet isn’t nutritious, our health and fitness goals will inevitably fall short.

 While losing weight is a common objective, improving eating habits isn't about trendy diets or starving ourselves.